remotelyroot/remotelyroot.github.io/_posts/2025-06-14-your-passwords-are-trash.md

 ---
 title: "🔓 Your Passwords Are Trash: A Guide to Better Security Hygiene in 2025"
-description: "Let’s face it: most passwords are hot garbage.
-Learn how to fix your bad password habits with simple, secure practices to protect your digital life in 2025 and beyond."
+description: "Let’s face it—most passwords are hot garbage.
+This no-fluff guide shows you how to clean up your password hygiene, use password managers like a pro, and lock down your digital life in 2025 with MFA, 2FA, and smarter habits.
+Because '123456' isn’t cutting it anymore."
 date: 2025-06-14T00:00:00Z
 author: "Remotely Root"
 categories: [Cybersecurity, Personal Security]
 tags: [password security, password hygiene, cybersecurity, digital safety, personal security, password managers, MFA, 2FA, security tips]
+keywords: [
+  "how to create strong passwords",
+  "password best practices 2025",
+  "password manager guide",
+  "secure your accounts",
+  "multi-factor authentication",
+  "2FA vs MFA",
+  "cyber hygiene tips",
+  "digital security habits",
+  "bad password examples",
+  "protect online accounts"
+]
 ---

 Let’s just say it out loud: **your passwords are probably trash.**
 They’re reused.
 They’re predictable.
 They’re things like `Password123!` or `Summer2024`.
 And hackers *love* that for you.